DMASCoreDeclan/tic-tac-toe-js/README.md

 ## Features
 The landing page is an overlay with an opacity of .9 that covers the entire viewport.
 It explains what each icon does and the rules of Tic Tac Toe.
 Once the X icon to close the page is clicked, the game is revealed.

 The site has a very simple layout which includes a h1 heading stating the name of the game.
-Below the h1, two large icons/buttons are displayed.
-Hovering over the icons indicates their function. the first icon toggles between mute and unmute, the site defaults to mute.
+Below the h1, three large icons/buttons are displayed.
+Hovering over the icons indicates their function.

+The first icon toggles between mute and unmute, the site defaults to mute.

+The second icon toggles between playing the computer or playing another player, the site defaults playing against another player.
+Toggling players, resets the game board, but not the score.

-The second icon redisplays the overlay with the instructions.
+The third icon redisplays the overlay with the instructions.

-The site works best in portrait and media queries are used to prevent the viewport rotating if the size of the screen is less than 320px x 767px, the exact size of the game area.

 Below the icons, the scoreArea is displayed, these scores are updated by javascript (JS).
+The Score Area shows the number of Draws/X wins/O Wins for this session, regardless of whether you play an opponent or the computer.

-Then the gameBoard is displayed in a 3x4 grid, this is where the Xs and Os are displayed.
+Then the gameBoard is displayed in a 3x3 grid, this is where the Xs and Os are displayed.

 In order to indicate whose turn it is, the user is presented with an X or an O when they hover over an empty cell.
 If the cell is occupied, the hover is deactivated.
 When the application is loaded, it initialises with X being the first player and thus, an X hovers over all 9 cells until X places their mark.